jasonjac2/OneMoreWiki/~-Developer-Notes.md

    C:\Github\OneMore> .\build.ps1 86

-Prior to running build.ps1, you must first configure your machine by running this Microsoft tool, provided specifically to allow later versions of VS to build vdproj projects from the command line.
-It only needs to be run once on your machine.
+Prior to running build.ps1, you must first configure your machine to enable VS to build vdproj projects from the command line.
+It only needs to be run once on your machine (or after a reinstall or upgrade of VS)

-PowerShell syntax:

-    cd 'C:\Program Files\Microsoft Visual Studio\2022\Enterprise\Common7\IDE\CommonExtensions\Microsoft\VSI\DisableOutOfProcBuild';
-    .\DisableOutOfProcBuild.exe

-Note that if you're using a different edition then replace "Enterprise" with your edition, or if you still have VS2019 then change the root path to 'C:\Program Files (x86)\Microsoft Visual Studio\2022'
+From an administrative PowerShell prompt:

+    `.\build.ps1 -prep`

 ## A Note on Debugging OneMore